Use the Cost of Sales Spreadsheet to monitor your restaurant or bar’s performance.

 - Food and Alcohol Cost of Sales Spreadsheet – Scroll down to the bottom of the page

-At a glance you can view the food and alcohol cost percents and you will also be able to view how much product you go through during specific period.
+At a glance, you can view the food and alcohol cost percentage.
+You will also be able to view how much product you go through during specific time periods.

 Cost of Sales Spreadsheet

 These systems are simple to use – input the following:

 - Numbers of Days your Business is Open in a Week

 Food and Alcohol Percentages

 In order to profit you need to have both your food and alcohol cost percentages in line with your projected percentages.
 Each business is different.
 However, the restaurant industry rules-of-thumb are to achieve a 60% prime costs.
 Knowing your prime cost can provide a valuable starting point for monitoring and understanding your restaurant’s performance.
 There are exceptions.
 Here are a few benchmarks we’ve found to be useful when working with restaurant owners and managers.